bmancini55/building-lightning/src/chapter_1.md

   }
 ```

 After completing this exercise we will have everything needed for our graph to be functional.
 Try adding or removing a channel, you should see our graph application automatically update with the changes!
+Keep in mind that it may take a moment for changes to propagate throughout your network.

 ## Further Exploration